Ascend/pytorch/docs/en/framework_feature_guide_pytorch/memory_snapshot.md

 ## Usage Example

-- To generate a memory snapshot when a memory overflow (OOM) occurs, configure the following environment variables:
+- To generate a memory snapshot when a Out Of Memory(OOM) occurs, configure the following environment variables:

 ```shell
 export OOM_SNAPSHOT_ENABLE=1